Coffee-Engine/Coffee-Engine-Asset-Library/README.md

 ```

 ### Models
-3D models can be added in the "DEA", or "OBJ" file formats.
+3D models can be added in the "DEA", "GLTF", or "OBJ" file formats.
 "OBJ" files can also have accomponying "MTL" files.
 Models have to be specified as a JSON object so we can store their materials and and model data together.
 In the example below "override1" is the name of a material in the model.
 ```json